jonasbohmann/democraciv-discord-bot/README.md

 module.help | Scaling `-help` command |
 module.guild | Configure various functions of this bot for your guild |
 module.roles | Add or remove roles from you |
+module.starboard | A Starboard for the Democraciv guild.
+If a message receives at least 4 ⭐ reactions, it will be added to the Starboard. |
 module.time | Get the current time in a number of different timezones |
 module.wiki | Search for a topic on Wikipedia and the Sid Meier's Civilization Fandom wiki |
 module.democraciv.legislature | Helps the Speaker of the Legislature with keeping track of submitted bills, motions and legislative sessions in general |